rdallman/goserver/README.md

 we have built is rather simple; only 2 pages, but you should now be pretty familiar with Go's `net/http` package, as well as some of the functionality of the core library.
-Go encourages concise, clear code and what I've given you should be considered `idiomatic` Go code, so it is a good spring board into other things.
+Go encourages concise, clear code and what I've given you should be considered "idiomatic" Go code, so it is a good spring board into other things.
 I really hope this was a helpful foray into Go, and that I've piqued your interest in it.